gorjanradevski/gorjanradevski.github.io/_pages/about.md

 - **[Luminovo](http://luminovo.ai/):** Contributed to industry-focused Computer Vision solutions.

-I graduated *Cum Laude* with a [Master in Artificial Intelligence](https://www.kuleuven.be/programmes/master-artificial-intelligence) from KU Leuven in 2019, after earning my Bachelor's degree in [Computer Science](https://www.finki.ukim.mk/en) from the University of Ss.
+In the past, I graduated *Cum Laude* with a [Master in Artificial Intelligence](https://www.kuleuven.be/programmes/master-artificial-intelligence) from KU Leuven in 2019, after earning my Bachelor's degree in [Computer Science](https://www.finki.ukim.mk/en) from the University of Ss.
 Cyril and Methodius in North Macedonia in 2017.